CrazyPython/svgmanip/README.md

 - `.dumps` - dump to a string
 - `.loads` - load from a string
 - `.load` - load from a file (*note:* using the default constructor is reccomended in this context)
+- `.to_png` - returns the generated PNG as a string

 ## License